maroviher/DPO_RT5572_LinuxSTA_2.6.1.3_20121022_mod/README.md

 <b>Features:</b><br>
 * fixed compilation error on kernels > 3.5<br>
 * LED.
 On original driver if you compile without LED support (HAS_LED_CONTROL_SUPPORT in os/linux/config.mk) than your LED stays on all the time the WiFi card switched on.
-In this driver the LED will be switched off after you "ifconfig ra0 up".<br>
+In this driver the LED will be switched off after you "ifconfig ra0 up".
+If you just recompiled the driver without LED support, its not enought to just re-insmod the new compiled driver, you must unpulg your card and plugin again, in order the changes to take effect.<br>

 <b>Reverse engineered undocumented features:</b>
 * change MAC through configuration file RT2870STA.dat (MacAddress=12:34:45:67:ad:be as first parameter)